suborbital/vektor/docs/guide.md

 `vk.Response` is an (optional) type that can be used to control the behaviour of the response, if desired. `vk.Respond(...)` returns a `vk.Response`.

-1. If the type is `vk.Response`, set the HTTP response code provided and process `Response.body` as follows.
+1. If the type is `vk.Response`, set the HTTP status code provided and process `Response.body` as follows.
 (If the type is NOT `vk.Response`, the status code is set to `200 OK`)
 1. If the type is string, write the string (as UTF-8 bytes) to the response body.
 1. If the type is bytes, write them directly to the response body.
 1. If the type is a struct, attempt to marshal to JSON and write JSON bytes to the response body.